chaitanyacsss/Active-Learning-With-Rationales/README.md

 Here are the steps followed in implementing Active Learning with Rationales (ref: http://www.aclweb.org/anthology/N15-1047):

-1) Load test/train data as per the arguments; Each line in the train fileis a document/instance.
+1) Load test/train data as per the arguments; Each line in the train file is a document/instance.
 2) Pass the data through a series of pipes for preprocessing (tokenize, lowercase, stopword removal, convert to feature (strings to ints), convert labels to ints, vectorize data) and get instances.
  - These instances have term frequencies as values; we need tf-idf values and hence the next step.
 3) Calculating tf-idf values using mallet's FeatureCounter for idf and update instances.